 Typically these types of inspections may involve having a Geotechnical Engineer confirm ground stability or having an aspect of specific structural design checked by a registered engineer.
 Please ensure you read the inspection requirements and are familiar with them before commencing work.

-How to I change or cancel my booking?
+How to change or cancel an inspection

 If you wish to change or cancel your inspection, please call our Bookings Team on (03) 941 8222.